Introduction to UML Component Diagram

 3. Package containers: Package containers in UML can be defined as something that describes UML elements like classes, components, and use cases.

 4. Dependency: Dependency relationship in UML can be defined as a relationship wherein one of the elements which are the client uses or depends on another element which is the supplier.

 5. Generalization: Generalization in UML can be defined as the relationship wherein one of the model element, I.e., the child, is based on another model element, i.e., the parent.

 6. Constraint: Constraint in UML can be defined as something that enables us to refine the semantics of the UML model element.
 It is an extension mechanism.
 Note in UML consists of either comments or textual information.

-Note in UML can be defined as something that represents either hardware or software objects which are of a higher level if we compare to components. components.
+Note in UML can be defined as something representing either hardware or software objects that are of a higher level if we compare them to components. components.

-7. Interface: In UML can be defined as something that demonstrates the materials which a component will either receive or will provide.
+7. Interface: In UML can be defined as something that demonstrates the materials that a component will either receive or provide.
 We can represent interfaces with either textual notes or symbols like the lollipop, socket, or ball and socket shapes.

 8. port: Symbol in UML can be defined as something that mentions a different interaction point between the environment and the component.
 Ports can be symbolized with the help of a small square.

 How to make a Component Diagram?